Rick Dyer (hoaxer): 2012 hoax

 In 2012, Dyer claimed to have killed a Bigfoot-like creature in San Antonio, Texas, in early September.
-According to Dyer, he lured the Bigfoot out using "pork ribs from Wal-Mart" doused in a special barbecue sauce that he attached to trees.
+According to Dyer, he lured the Bigfoot out using "pork ribs from Walmart" doused in a special barbecue sauce that he attached to trees.
 Of the experience, he told Esquire magazine, "We nailed 'em all around the trees, and then that night we heard Bigfoot come back.
 I chased him down in the middle of the night.
 I shot him once, he ran, I shot him again."

 He claimed that an unnamed university in Washington state had tested the creature's DNA and told Dyer that it was an unknown species.
 Dyer's accomplice and self-proclaimed bigfoot skeptic, Allen Issleb ("Musky Allen") of Wauconda, Illinois, claimed to have inspected Dyer's bigfoot in Las Vegas in February 2013 and proclaimed it to be the real thing.
 This claim resulted in many people getting sucked into Dyer's scam.
 Dyer called the creature Hank and started touring the body around the United States, charging people to view it.
 To view the body, which lay beneath Plexiglas in a wooden coffin, adults were charged $10 and children were charged $5.
-The sold-out tour eventually pulled in close to $500,000.
+The sold-out tour eventually pulled in close to $500,000.source??

 Of the creature, Dyer stated "DNA, DNA sequencing, scans, autopsy, everything you can imagine it was being done."
 Some in the media endorsed Dyer, including Andrew Clacy.

 Critics soon pointed out that Dyer had pulled off a Bigfoot hoax in 2008, and called for Dyer to release more open testing.
 Throughout the course of the hoax, Dyer repeatedly slandered anyone who openly spoke up about him.
 Many suggested this tactic was just more proof that Dyer was hoaxing again.